-GP models have certain peculiarities, some of which make them more attractive, while others limit their applicability.
+GP models have some peculiarities, some of them makes it more attractive, some - limit their applicability.

 1. Analytical solution.
 The predictive posterior distribution is given by a simple analytical expression.
-This simplifies the analysis of the model and can make it easier to build on top of GP model.
-Moreover, it is always nice to have a closed-form solution.
+This simplifies analysis of the model and can make it easier to build on top of GP model.
+And it is always nice to have a closed-form solution.

 - 2. Marginalization.
 Marginalization over all function values at locations that are not in the training set is actually averaging over a wide range of functions, which is actually a strong regularization that makes over-fitting less possible. - 3.
 Flexibility.
-Different peculiarities of the data set and underlying unknown functions can be taken into account by considering specific kernel functions. - 4.
+Different peculiarities of the data set and underlying unknown function can be taken into account by considering specific kernel functions. - 4.
 Uncertainty estimation.
 Predictive distribution allows us to estimate the uncertainty of the prediction.
-It can be required by the application itself as well as be used to solve other problems, e.g., adaptive DoE and Bayesian optimization. - 5.
-Well-developed theory.
-GP models have a simple structure and, therefore, have been well studied and many of their properties have already been discovered.
+It can be required by the application itself as well as used to solve other problems, e.g., adaptive Design of Experiments, Bayesian Optimization and others. - 5.
+Well developed theory.
+GP models have a simple structure and, therefore, have already been well studied and many properties have been discovered.
 This makes the models attractive because their behavior can be explained theoretically.
 It is also easier to analyze the models that were built on top of GP models.
-Theoretical analysis of the models is essential, as it helps to understand in which cases the model will work, how to pre-process the data or modify the overall approach to make it work, and so on. - 6.
+Theoretical analysis of the models is essential as it helps to understand in what cases the model will or will not work, how to pre-process the data or modify the overall approach to make it work and so on. - 6.
 Computational complexity.
-As it can be seen from (1.5), we need to calculate the determinant and the inverse of the kernel matrix of size $N \times N$ .
-Therefore, inference requires $\mathcal{O}(N^3)$ operations, which makes it extremely difficult to use GP models in the case of large data sets.
-Test time evaluation complexity is $\mathcal{O}(N)$ , and in some applications, it can also be too high.
-In Chapter 2, we show a way to reduce the computational complexity drastically for structured data sets, and in Chapter 3, we consider general unstructured data sets and develop an efficient approximation to the kernel function. - 7.
+As it can be seen from (1.5) we need to calculate the determinant and the inverse of the kernel matrix of size $N \times N$ .
+Therefore, inference requires $\mathcal{O}(N^3)$ operations, which makes it prohibitive to use GP models in case of large data sets.
+Test time evaluation complexity is $\mathcal{O}(N)$ and in some applications it can also be too high.
+In Chapter 2 we show a way to reduce the computational complexity drastically for structured data sets, and in Chapter 3 we consider general unstructured data sets and develop an efficient approximation to the kernel function. - 7.
 Kernel choice.
 Kernel is the most important part of the GP model.
 It specifies the behavior of the model and a class of functions that can be well approximated.
-However, in most cases, we do not know in advance what type of kernel best suits the data set at hand and either stick to some universal kernel (such as RBF) or manually construct an appropriate kernel.
-Nevertheless, there are some works that try to select the best kernel automatically, for example, (Duvenaud, 2014; Abdessalem et al., 2017; Teng et al., 2020).
-There are also works that bypass the kernel design by building deep Gaussian processes (Damianou & Lawrence, 2013) or by combining deep networks with GP (Wilson et al., 2016). - 8.
+However, in most cases, we do not know in advance what type of kernel best suits the data set at hand and either stick to some universal kernel (like RBF) or construct an appropriate kernel manually.
+Nevertheless, there are some works that tries to select the best kernel automatically, for example, (Duvenaud, 2014; Abdessalem et al., 2017; Teng et al., 2020).
+There are works that bypass the kernel design by building Deep Gaussian Processes (Damianou & Lawrence, 2013) or combine deep networks with Gaussian Processes (Wilson et al., 2016). - 8.
 Gaussian distribution.
-In GP, the distribution of output values (i.e., likelihood) is Gaussian.
-Sometimes, the actual likelihood is non-Gaussian, for example, when we deal with classification tasks.
-In this case, we need to use approximate solutions.
-This direction is well developed, and there are several frameworks that allow us to work with non-Gaussian likelihoods (De G. Matthews et al., 2017; Gardner et al., 2018) easily.
+In GP the distribution of output values (i.e., likelihood) is Gaussian.
+Sometimes the actual likelihood is non-Gaussian, for example, when we deal with classification tasks.
+In this case we need to use approximate solutions.

+This direction is well developed and there are several frameworks that allows us to work with non-Gaussian likelihoods (De G. Matthews et al., 2017; Gardner et al., 2018) easily.